AppFair/appfair.github.io/index.md

   1. Is the title of your pull request: `App-Name`?
   1. Does the version tag of your PR match the version in `AppFairApp.xcconfig`?
   1. Is your pull request commit signed and marked as "verified" by GitHub?
-  1. Is the e-mail address associated with the commit valid (e.g., an `.edu` address)?
+  1. Is the e-mail address associated with the commit valid?
   1. Did the action for your PR start running at [https://github.com/appfair/App/actions](https://github.com/appfair/App/actions)?

 ### Post Release